numbbo/coco/docs/bbob-constr-lin/functions/source/index.rst

 **Generic algorithm for defining the constrained functions**

 Initially, we choose the origin to be the optimal solution of the constrained functions.
 Then, we pick up a ``bbob`` function to be the objective function and we build the linear constraints in such a way that the origin becomes a KKT point and also the optimal solution to the final constrained function.
-Once the constrained function is well defined, we apply a translation to it (objective function + constraints) in order to move the optimal solution away from the origin.
-The steps for constructing the constrained functions can be summarized in an algorithmic way as it follows.
+The first steps for constructing the constrained functions can be summarized in an algorithmic way as it follows.
 Assume for now that the chosen ``bbob`` function does not contain any nonlinear transformation in its definition.

 1. Pick up a ``bbob`` function :math:`f` to be the objective function.